lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 9. In the **Key Passphrase** field, enter the password of the encryption key that you specified when you configured the on-premises AltaVault.
 For example, if your password for the on-premises AltaVault is **Neymar11**, enter **Neymar11**.
 10. Click **Import Configuration > Exit**.

 Although we imported the on-premises configuration to the {{site.data.keyword.BluSoftlayer}} AltaVault appliance, the cloud settings within the appliance must be modified to access the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} Service through the private network.
-Use the following steps to make the modifications to the appliance.

 1. Browse to the **Cloud Settings** screen within the AltaVault appliance, and modify the **Hostname** to reflect the private address of the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
 The private network name syntax is `location.objectstorage.service.networklayer.com`, where location designates the shortened data center name (for example, `mel01` for Melbourne 01 data center).
 2. Click **Apply**.